slkrthika/blog/_posts/2018-04-10-bluebrain.md

 2.Then the cells are connected together according to the rules that have been found experimentally.

 3.Finally the neurons are functionalised and the simulation brought to life.
 The patterns of emergent behaviour are viewed with visualisation software.

+#### BBP-SDK:
+The BBP-SDK (Blue Brain Project - Software Development Kit) is a set of software classes (APIs) that allows researchers to utilize and inspect models and simulations.
+The SDK is a C++ library wrapped in Java and Python.

+#### Visualization of results